-Get the Best Anne of Green Gables quotes that are most famous from the book about the troublesome red-haired young orphan who has charmed generations of readers with her lessons about life, love, friendship, books, imagination, nature, and so much more.
+Get the best Anne of Green Gables quotes that are most famous from the book about the troublesome red-haired young orphan who has charmed generations of readers with her lessons about life, love, friendship, books, imagination, nature, and so much more.

-First published in 1908 by author Lucy Maud Montgomery, Anne of Green Gables was based on a real-life orphaned girl who was sent to the farm of siblings expecting her to be a boy.
+First published in 1908 by author Lucy Maud Montgomery, Anne of Green Gables was based on a real-life orphaned girl who was sent to the farm of two adult siblings expecting her to be a boy.

 It's safe to say over 100+ years later that Anne of Green Gables is a children's classic, selling over fifty million copies.
-It's also a pop culture icon on the list of books mentioned on the Gilmore Girls.

 Anne of Green Gables Quotes